mramshaw/DynamoDB/README.md

 Of course, for more complicated use cases GraphQL is an option, but this is to be avoided if at all possible.

+There is no clear winner in terms of a query language - MongoDB queries are not particularly intuitive, while CouchBase has N1QL (which seems simple enough).
+Of course, if standard SQL is what is wanted, Amazon Athena may well be a very good choice.

 #### Ease of use

 Consistent with usage and query requirements, it should as simple as possible to use and manage.